Kitura/kitura.dev/en/starter/generator/docker_container_tutorial.md

 <div class="titleBlock">
 	<h1>Running inside a Docker container</h1>
-	<p>How to run your Kitura application inside a docker container.</p>
+	<p>How to run your Kitura application inside a Docker container.</p>
 </div>

 **Prerequisities:**